Because mixing has no rules, there are many common mixing mistakes we all make. These misconceptions or mistakes can make our job very hard.

-Another most popular mixing mistake is phasing.
-And not only beginners make this mistake but professionals too.
 Many times it’s forgotten and you don’t understand why your mix sounds bad.
 And you find out that it was phasing.

 Phasing is when two instruments’ audio waves don’t match.
 This happens when you have two different recording sources for different instruments or the same instrument.
 You want to be sure that instruments are in phase.

-For example, if you have two different mics placed in front of the amp.
-But they are at different distances from the speakers.
-One microphone will receive the sound sooner than the other.
+For example, if you have two different mics placed in front of the amp but they are at different distances from the speakers, one microphone will receive the sound sooner than the other.
 So, they are out of phase.
 Audio waves phase out each other and it sounds bad.

-Of course, you can’t measure in millimeters.
+Of course, you can’t measure distance in millimeters.
 And also you want one mic to be closer to the speaker and one further for specific reasons.
 That’s why every DAW has a phase switch.

 When tracks are out of phase, you just switch on the phase on one track and they become in phase immediately.
 They sound bigger and fuller.
 You can test it yourself and see the difference.

 And to find out if instruments are out of phase, just see their audio wave.
 If the first instrument’s wave goes up and the second instrument’s wave goes down, they are out of phase.
 Instruments to be in phase, their audio wave must be the same.

 So, always check the audio phasing.
 If you do everything correctly and it still sounds bad, most of the time it’s a phase problem.
 Phasing is one of the most common mixing mistakes people make.